spacewalk01/yolov11-tensorrt/README.md

   <img src="output.gif" />
 </p>

-This repository hosts a C++ and Python implementation of the state-of-the-art YOLOv11 object detection model, leveraging the TensorRT API for efficient, real-time inference.
+This repository hosts a C++ implementation of the state-of-the-art YOLOv11 object detection model, leveraging the TensorRT API for efficient, real-time inference.

 ## Installation